 As of June 30, 2020, the total unrecognized compensation expense related to unvested employee and non-employee options was \$3.6 million, which we expect to recognize over an estimated weighted-average period of 2.9 years.
-Based upon the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, the aggregate intrinsic value of options outstanding as of June 30, 2020 was \$56.3 million, of which \$32.5 million related to vested options and \$23.8 million related to unvested options.
+Based upon the initial public offering price of \$18.00 per share the aggregate intrinsic value of options outstanding as of June 30, 2020 was \$60.2 million, of which \$34.6 million related to vested options and \$25.6 million related to unvested options.